thin-edge/thin-edge.io/docs/src/operate/troubleshooting/device-monitoring.md

 ---
-title: Troubleshooting Device Monitoring
+title: Device Monitoring
 tags: [Operate, Monitoring]
 sidebar_position: 1
+description: How to troubleshoot device monitoring
 ---

-# How to trouble shoot device monitoring

 To install and configure monitoring on your device, see the tutorial [Monitor your device with collectd](../../start/device-monitoring.md).